lm934/lm934/README.md

 💞️ I’m looking to collaborate on data-driven projects and analytics

-📫 How to reach me: lavanya934@gmail.com
+📫 Email: lavanya934@gmail.com, I would be happy to connect with you on LinkedIn https://www.linkedin.com/in/lavanya-mullachery/

 ⚡ Fun fact: I enjoy solving complex data puzzles in my free time